Eleven Rooms · Chapter 11

 She said it simply, without elaboration, because the statement was simple, was the simplest expression of her practice, the practice of returning to her buildings after the patients had died and the rooms had been cleaned and the beds had been remade and the rooms were empty, waiting for the next patient, and standing in the empty rooms and listening.
 Not listening for sound -- the rooms were silent, or nearly silent, holding only the ambient sounds of the building's mechanical systems, the HVAC, the hum of the electrical panel, the distant sounds of the kitchen and the corridor.
 Listening for something else.
 Listening for the room's memory of the person who had been in it, the residual presence that Miriam believed rooms held, the way cork holds the impression of a footstep -- briefly, temporarily, the impression fading as the cork recovers, but present for a moment, the record of the pressure, the evidence of the passage.

 She listened and the rooms told her things.
 They told her that the cork was right, that the warmth of the cork was felt even by the patient who could no longer walk on it, felt through the feet of the visitors, through the quiet of the nurses' footsteps, through the absence of the institutional echo that tile and linoleum produced.
-They told her that the ceiling height was right, that the nine feet six inches provided the vertical space that released the dying from the feeling of compression, the feeling of being pressed down, the feeling that the ceiling was closing in, which was a feeling Miriam associated with the eight-foot ceilings of her early buildings and that she had designed out of her later buildings through the simple act of raising the ceiling, adding inches, giving the dying more air, more room, more of the vertical dimension that the horizontal body cannot access but that the horizontal body perceives, the way the body perceives all dimensions, through the subliminal reading of proportion that produces the feeling of a room.
+They told her that the ceiling height was right.

-They told her that the windows were right, that the east-facing glass admitted the morning light with the gentleness she intended, that the low-iron clarity showed the world without distortion, that the light fell on the beds at the angle she had calculated, the angle that illuminated without glaring, that warmed without heating, that offered without imposing.
-They told her that the walls were right, that the warm gray received the light without commentary, that the acoustic plaster absorbed sound without deadening it, that the rooms were quiet without being silent, the quiet of a house, not the silence of a tomb.
+They told her that the windows were right, that the east-facing glass admitted the morning light with the gentleness she intended, that the low-iron clarity showed the world without distortion.
+They told her that the walls were right, that the warm gray received the light without commentary, that the rooms were quiet without being silent.

 Miriam gathered the sample board.
 She gathered the specifications.
-She gathered the trace paper rolls and the pen and the compass and the notebook and the professional apparatus of twenty-two years of practice, and she placed them in the car, and she drove back to Portland, and on the way she stopped at Evergreen House, because she stopped at Evergreen House every day now, because her mother was there, because Room 6 was there, because the materials she had specified seven years ago -- the cork and the oak and the plaster and the glass -- were there, holding her mother, and the holding was the thing she had designed, and the thing she had designed was working, was performing its function, and the function was holding, and the holding was enough, and the materials were the holding, and the materials were enough.
+She gathered the trace paper rolls and the pen and the compass and the notebook and the professional apparatus of twenty-two years of practice, and she placed them in the car, and she drove back to Portland.
+On the way she stopped at Evergreen House, because she stopped at Evergreen House every day now, because her mother was there, because Room 6 was there.

 She pushed open the thirty-six-inch door.
 She walked across the cork floor.
 She sat in the visitor's chair.
 Lin was sleeping.
 The afternoon light from the corridor -- not the morning light, not the east-facing light, but the reflected, indirect light that filled the room in the afternoon, the light that bounced off the corridor walls and entered Room 6 through the open door -- lay on the bed and on Lin and on the warm gray walls, and the light was soft, was diffused, was the light of a room that was holding a sleeping woman, and the room was quiet, the cork absorbing the sound of Miriam's breathing, the plaster absorbing the hum of the medical equipment, the quiet holding the sleeping and the sleeping holding the quiet, and Miriam sat in the chair and she looked at the materials she had specified seven years ago and she saw them holding her mother and she knew that the holding was real, was material, was the physical fact of surfaces supporting a body and walls enclosing a space and a ceiling lifting above and a floor lying beneath, and the physical facts were the materials, and the materials were enough.